 Follow these email etiquette tips in order to write more effective email.

-While Millennials typically prefer texting, the improvised, back-and-forth pattern we expect of texting conversations differs greatly from the pre-planned, more self-contained messages most professionals expect in the workplace.
+The improvised back-and-forth pattern we are comfortable with in social media conversations differs greatly from the pre-planned, more self-contained messages most professionals expect in the workplace.

 If you are planning an outing with friends, you expect multiple rapid exchanges asking for clarification and providing corrections on the fly.
 Since you are usually texting somebody you already know well, about a shared interest, you don’t need to provide much context.